GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ##  0.004781944  0.189168606  0.792112708  3.175440550 19.648012161
 ```

-Beware importance sampling can backfire if the choice of `event_importance` is poor.
+Beware importance sampling can backfire if the choice of `event_importance` is
+poor.
 We do not have a foolproof method to set it.
+However users can check for
-We suggest that users study the performance of their choice under repeated sampling (at PTHA18 points) - a poor choice will lead to erratic behaviour, as compared to simpler approaches.
+any problems by studying the performance of their choice under repeated
+sampling (at PTHA18 points) - a poor choice will lead to erratic behaviour, as
+compared to simpler approaches.

 ## Comparison of all approaches
 -------------------------------